Sound velocity, Nature and properties of sound waves

 |The sound waves propagate through media as spheres.|

-The sound waves are mechanical longitudinal waves which need a medium to propagate, They propagate through media as the spheres whose centre is the source of the sound, and they consist of the compressions and the rarefactions.
+The sound waves are mechanical longitudinal waves that need a medium to propagate, They propagate through media as the spheres whose centre is the source of the sound, and they consist of the compressions and the rarefactions.

 |The sound waves consist of the compressions and the rarefactions.|